Hong Kong is a gateway to China

 A lot of foreign investors used to choose Hong Kong as an entry point to enter the Chinese market.
-Is this today still a strategic choice?
 This article provides enterprises who wish to expand business in China with five reasons why using Hong Kong could benefit their China strategy.

 Entering the Chinese market potentially enables reaching billions of consumers whose purchasing power steadily increases.
 Such perspective attracts all global consumer enterprises and a growing number of locally born projects.

 With China's legal and regulatory framework on Foreign Direct Investments (“FDI”) constantly getting simplified, more and more foreign companies chose to establish a direct presence therein, without setting-up any intermediary structure in Hong Kong.

 However, given the complexity of China, you cannot underestimate the role of Hong Kong as a gateway to China.

 Doing business in China is not easy and local standards substantially differ from what Western companies are used to.